 Children are curious and love to ask questions and learn how things work.
 To help stimulate your child’s curiosity you could set up some home experiments.
 Have a look in your kitchen cupboards to see what items you can use.
-For example, baking soda and vinegar can be mixed together to create a fun and safe eruption!
+For example, you can mix baking soda and vinegar together to create a fun and safe eruption!

 Explore STEM outdoors

 Children learn most effectively when they are able to use all of their senses.
 This is why learning outdoors is a great way to teach children about STEM subjects.
-Exploring nature and observing the weather will provide you with plenty of STEM learning opportunities, so get outside and be inspired.
+Exploring nature and observing the weather will provide you with plenty of STEM learning opportunities, so get outside and find inspiration.

 Practice maths with games